-1.5.5 The QSR and QAD are required to be submitted electronically.
-Managing agent’s reports QSR910 and QAD910, signed by two directors or a director and a compliance officer, must also be submitted via email to: Lloyds-SolvencyReturns@lloyds.com.
-The QSR910 and QAD910 formats for this purpose are attached as Appendix 2.
+1.5.5 The QAD is required to be submitted electronically.
+A managing agent’s report QAD910, signed by two directors or a director and a compliance officer, must also be submitted via email to: Lloyds-SolvencyReturns@lloyds.com.
+The QAD910 format for this purpose is attached as Appendix 2.

-1.5.6 This document provides instructions to managing agents in respect of completion of the QSR and QAD which have been developed within the CMR system.
-The QSR and QAD form specifications for this purpose are attached at Appendix 3.
+1.5.6 This document provides instructions to managing agents in respect of completion of the QAD which has been developed within the CMR system.
+The QAD form specification for this purpose is attached at Appendix 3.

 1.6 Confidentiality of information

-1.6.1 The information provided by managing agents to comply with these quarterly requirements shall remain confidential to Lloyd’s and the regulator.
+1.6.1 The information provided by managing agents to comply with these quarterly requirements shall remain confidential to Lloyd’s.

 Section 2: General instructions

-The following instructions are common to the QSR and QAD.
+The following instructions are common to the QAD.

-Pillar 3 returns
+QAD return

-The Pillar 3 returns required to be submitted by syndicates as at each quarterly end date are based on EIOPA Solvency II DPM and XBRL taxonomy package version 2.6.0, EIOPA filing rules and its underlying regulations, but tailored where necessary to cover areas of relevance to Lloyd’s syndicates.
+The QAD required to be submitted by syndicates as at each quarterly end date are based on EIOPA Solvency II DPM and XBRL taxonomy package version 2.6.0, EIOPA filing rules and its underlying regulations, but tailored where necessary to cover areas of relevance to Lloyd’s syndicates.

-The asset data should be reported in the QAD with all the rest of the Solvency II information reported in the QSR.

-The QSR is a synchronous return while the QAD is an asynchronous return due to the high volume of data required.
+The QAD is an asynchronous return due to the high volume of data required.

-Synchronous

-This has been the standard approach used for returns with relatively low volume of data.
-Below are some of the features:

-data can be input to CMR either through the user interface or in csv format

-data submitted in csv format can be edited via the user interface

-validations are done as and when the data is input

-all data can be printed

 Asynchronous

 This approach has been used for returns with high volume of data.
 Below are some of the features: